charlesfrye/charlesfrye.github.io/_posts/2019-03-06-cosyne19-gender-bias.markdown

 Phrased as "20% higher for men", the gender bias seems staggeringly high!

-It seems like it's time for statistics to come and give us a definitive answer!
+It seems like it's time for statistics to come and give us a definitive answer.
+Surely math can clear everything up!

 ### Controversial Statistics